 Saints have the opportunity to take on leadership roles in all facets of their lives here.
 Whether in the dorm, on the playing field, or as a member of a club or group, they can learn and practice the skills necessary to become thoughtful and considerate leaders.
 Student leadership positions at Canterbury include:

 Sacristan is one of the most respected and highly regarded student leadership positions at Canterbury, available for students to apply as they enter into their Sixth Form year.
 Personal character, demonstrated faith, and leadership qualities define those Sixth Formers who earn this position, as they help create the student culture at the School.

 Sixth Form Council

 The Sixth Form Council is in its fourth year, and members are elected by the rising Sixth Form each spring.
-The group is charged with fostering community on campus through events like the Gunn Day pep-rally and Spirit Week, working with the Student Life Office and the Head of School on student initiatives, and running School Meeting each Friday.
+The group is charged with fostering community on campus through events like the FGS Day (formerly Gunnery Day) pep-rally and Spirit Week, working with the Student Life Office and the Head of School on student initiatives, and running School Meeting each Friday.
 They set an example to their peers and to underformers by the way they live their life at school each day.

 Along with faculty dorm parents, Boarding Proctors live in the dorm with our students and are there to listen and look out for them.
 They help new and returning students move into their rooms, make sure they feel settled in, and help them adjust to the schedule and dorm rules.
 Serving as leaders and role models, they meet regularly with Dorm Heads, the Student Life Office and the Director of Counseling to discuss concerns raised by other students regarding dorm life.

 Day Proctors are selected from among the Sixth Form day students to serve as leaders and role models for all day students.
 Though they don't live on campus, they meet regularly with the Dean of Students and Assistant Dean of Students to discuss concerns raised by the day students, and they handle issues of parking, and appropriate behavior.